-OMAHA (DTN) -- Continued Midwest rain, and dryness reducing Russia wheat production, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Persistent Midwest rain, and favorable moisture in many world wheat areas, are the key weather items for the commodity trade's attention Wednesday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 Follow him on Twitter @BAndersonDTN

 © Copyright 2019 DTN/The Progressive Farmer.
 All rights reserved.